 The conceptual intersection paving pattern introduced in Chapter 2 uses integral colored concrete materials that must be designed to not interfere with driver safety, withstand high traffic counts, and be easy to maintain over the long term.
-Enhancement of the pedestrian crossings at all four points of the intersection are also recommended.
-The application of special paving treatments or pavers to create the "Lizards on Lincoln" and "Tortoises on Tatum" patterns as shown are one such possibility.
+Enhancement of the pedestrian crossings at all four corners of the intersection are also recommended using a southwest theme.
+Color selection is an important consideration, focusing on using materials with integral, easily maintained colors.
+While the hue of the colors chosen is considered important to successful implementation of this element, the richness of the color and materials used are critical to ensuring the final intersection represents the Town and its values.